Chrome vs Chromium: Core Differences

 There’s no singular answer.
 Choose the browser based on the use case.

-- However, open-source developers may prefer using Chromium if they choose to often modify the source code.
+- However, open-source developers may prefer using Chromium if they choose to modify the source code often.
 A major advantage is that Chromium allows Linux distributions that need open-source software to package a browser almost identical to Chrome.
 Linux distributors can also use Chromium as the default web browser in place of Firefox.

-Make the choice after careful and extensive analyses of what the browser is required for.
-Since Chrome and Chromium can be operated at the same time, it is also possible to split requirements and execute functions on the browser which is most suited to them.
+Make the choice after careful and extensive analyses of what the browser requires.
+Since Chrome and Chromium can be operated simultaneously, it is possible to split requirements and execute functions on the browser most suited to them.

 In case, one is looking to test their website on an older or latest Chrome browser version, Check out this page.